rp42dev/MS-4-Django-Full-Stack-Project/project_files/TESTING.md

 - **W3C CSS Validation**\
   ✓ All the CSS files are error free [result](../project_files/images/validation/css.JPG) corrected test errors [here](#W3C-CSS-Validation-errors)
 - **PEP8 compliance test**\
   ✓ All the custom .py files are error free.
-Scaning found some errors and all of them was was corrected [error result here](#PEP8-compliance-test-errors)
+Scanning found some errors and all of them was was corrected [error result here](#PEP8-compliance-test-errors)

 - **Jshint**\
 All the javaScript files was tested using [jshint.com](https://jshint.com/)\